Mumble-SRL/MBurger-Android/Readme.md

 //Add custom filters to the API call or leave it null ArrayList<Object> arrayOfFilters = null;

-//Inside the blocks returned the "sections" field will be valorized boolean getSections = true;
+//Inside the blocks returned the "sections" field will be valorized, if false it would be null boolean getSections = true;

 //Inside the sections the "elements" field will not be valorized (null)